Celebrating the work of Tennessee charitable dental clinics to power Tennessee smiles!

 Smile Power Week educates Tennesseans about the importance of oral health, and it’s an opportunity to showcase the important work being done in communities across the state by free and charitable clinics.
 The clinics provide help and education about good oral health habits, which leads to less pain, healthier smiles and improved lives for many Tennesseans.

-In 2020, Tennessee's safety net dental clinics provided nearly 40,000 procedures to patients who may otherwise not have received care.
+In 2021, Tennessee Charitable Care Network's charitable and reduced-cost dental clinics provided 102,340 procedures including 24,010 oral surgeries and 21,799 hygienic cleanings/preventive services, serving more than 24,982 Tenneseans.
 These clinics are doing an amazing job caring for those most in need.
 They are creating and restoring smiles, and with that, restoring health, self-confidence and dignity to these patients.
 We know that the power of smiling can change lives, and Delta Dental of Tennessee is proud to partner with dental clinics to help their communities smile.

 Delta Dental of Tennessee’s Smile180 Foundation supports dental clinics that serve the non- or underinsured across the state, delivering patients much needed oral care and new smiles that enhance their quality of life.
 It also supports children’s hospitals across the state and oral health education, including support of Tennessee’s two dental schools: Meharry Medical College School of Dentistry and the University of Tennessee Health Science Center’s College of Dentistry.